kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_aws.md

 ### Synopsis

-AWS Upstreams represent a set of AWS Lambda Functions for a Region that can be routed to with Gloo Edge.
+AWS Upstreams represent a set of AWS Lambda Functions for a Region that can be routed to with Gloo.
 AWS Upstreams require a valid set of AWS Credentials to be provided.
-These should be uploaded to Gloo Edge using `glooctl create secret aws`
+These should be uploaded to Gloo using `glooctl create secret aws`

 ```
 glooctl create upstream aws [flags]